Status and phase

 Histologically or cytologically confirmed localized prostatic adenocarcinoma.
 Patients with primarily neuroendocrine/small cell histology will be excluded.

-Patients with high risk or very high risk prostatic adenocarcinoma as defined by NCCN criteria.
+Patients with prostatic adenocarcinoma in one of the following risk groups as defined by NCCN criteria:

-High risk is defined by NCCN as meeting at least one of the following criteria:
+High-risk, which is defined as not meeting very high-risk criteria and having at least one of the following high-risk features:

-Very high risk is defined by NCCN as meeting at least one of the following criteria:
+Very high-risk, which is defined as meeting at least two of the following criteria:

 Willing and able to undergo prostate MRI at baseline, with a measurable prostate lesion present.